How to choose a financial advisor

 Check the Financial Advisers Register

-With past behavior so often the key indicator towards future performance, the government’s Financial Advisers Register is the perfect place to start your research.
+With past behaviour so often the key indicator towards future performance, the government’s Financial Advisers Register is the perfect place to start your research.
 Taking the time to do this search will make sure you don’t end up taking advice from just anyone– it’s imperative that your financial advisor is the real deal.

 Simply perform a search for your financial advisor on the Australia Securities and Investment Commission (ASIC) Financial Advisers Register.
 The database provides you with each adviser’s qualifications, experience, and employment history and will even tell you whether the adviser has been the subject of disciplinary action by ASIC.